IkerSoria/Science_Rejection_CIEMAT/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Code
-Data_cleansing_code.R file: this script cleans, reorders and recodes the BBDD_LAIC.RData file to generate the processed LAIC.RData file.
 Science_Rejection_Analysis_Code.R: this script contains all the code used in the analysis of the Science Rejection paper.

 # Data:
-BBDD_LAIC.RData file: this is the initial raw data file from which all of LAIC's analysis are based.
 LAIC.RData file: processed and clean file used for the analysis of the Science Rejection paper.

 # Results
 Tables_and_plots.xlsx: an Excel file with the results of Science_Rejection_Analysis_Code.R in order and with publication format.
 There are six Excel sheets in this document:
-   -Items_and_constructs: a table with the latent variables, manifest variables and the variable statements translated from Spanish into English.
+   -Items_and_constructs: a table with the latent variables, manifest variables, the variable statements translated from Spanish into English and the Spanish original sentences.

    -Descriptive_statistics: three tables with descriptive data about the composition of the sample.
 The first table corresponds to sociodemographic data of age and education level.
-The second table contains the trimmed mean, NMAD, minimun, maximum, Alpha       and Omega of the variables included in the models.
-The third table includes the results of the Shapiro and Rosner tests.
+The second table contains the trimmed mean, MAD, minimun, maximum, Alpha       and Omega of the variables included in the models.
+The third table displays the frequency distribution of the Science Rejection Indicator.
+The fourth table includes the results of the Shapiro and Rosner tests.

    -Correlations: two tables with the Kendall Rank Correlation Coefficients of the manifest and latent variables of the models.